 In case you weren’t aware, this week is Small Business Week!
 I wasn’t even aware until Google informed me, and after doing a little further investigation I learned that every year since 1963 the president of the United States announced when Small Business Week will be.
 The focus of Small Business Week is to shine a light on all of the hard working entrepreneurs and small business owners out there who are helping to make our economy amazing.
 This year, President Obama proclaimed that it would be May 1st through 7th, and so I wanted to celebrate it a little bit today and talk about why we should support Small Businesses and how to support them more often.

 Over the years I’ve had a number of small businesses myself in Etsy and Storenvy shops, and aside from my blog I’ve put most of them aside in order to complete schooling and focus on gaining an education and degree.
 This doesn’t stop the small business from running through my blood though, and every day I have a million new ideas that I have to talk myself down from.
 For now, I just support my fantastic friends who are running their own small businesses and brands as much as possible.
+Having a business can be really tough if you don’t have a mentor, or use some Together mentoring platform to give you help and advice along the way.
+Running a business of any size can be tough if you don’t have any help!

 Happy Small-Business Week!
 Find out why you should and how you can support small businesses more!TWEET IT